 - 4. The GP cluster area capacity set out in Table A has been calculated on the basis of the land allocations contained within LDP2 and therefore windfall developments (particularly over 25 units), that have not been anticipated and considered in the LDP, may have an additional impact upon local primary healthcare infrastructure. - 5.
 In addition to the circumstances set out in number 3 above Table A may also be updated to reflect the most recent GP list sizes for each cluster area; or where any significant new windfall development (including residential care facilities such as care homes) has been given planning consent and will have a notable impact upon local primary healthcare capacity. - 6.
-The capacity in each GP cluster area has been calculated by taking the total current list size, adding the number of potential new patients generated by development and comparing this combined figure with the number of patients that the cluster can accommodate using the East Dunbartonshire average list size of 1,108 patients per individual GP.
+The capacity in each GP cluster area has been calculated by taking the total current list size, adding the number of potential new patients generated by development and comparing this combined figure with the number of patients that the cluster can accommodate using the East Dunbartonshire average list size of 1,630 patients per individual GP.
 See Table A above. - 7.
 Note that once the need for a contribution and cost per unit has been determined a percentage payment for the number of bedrooms per property in the development needs to be applied.
 See relevant section of Table 1 Housing Development in the main body of this document (Does not apply to residential care facilities such as care homes where provision is by the bed). - 8.
 The contribution will be spent on physical infrastructure to increase primary healthcare capacity within the relevant GP cluster area through either of the following: - New or reorganised clinical and associated support space directly for use by the additional GP's (see Table A below for the number of new GP's required in each cluster area). - Equivalent new or reorganised multi-functioning space providing supportive and complementary healthcare services where this will have a direct improvement on GP capacity in the cluster area. - 9.
+In the interests of delivering the interventions stated above the Council is entitled to transfer contributions to the Health Board where necessary. - 10.
 For practical reasons and for the purposes of calculating developer contributions primary healthcare provision has been measured in terms of the number of GP's operating within the area.
 Note however that other supportive healthcare services are increasingly contributing to primary healthcare provision.
-This is particularly important where GP recruitment is an issue. - 10.
+This is particularly important where GP recruitment is an issue. - 11.
 Any decisions regarding the management of primary healthcare facilities, either as a consequence of new development or more widely to address the dynamic nature of healthcare provision, will be made taking all known factors into account at the time of making the decision.
-The outcome of such decision(s) or interventions do not prejudice the need for possible developer contributions - 11.
-Contributions towards acute or specialist healthcare provision would only be sought in circumstances where the development affects such provision physically and where the principle of the development meets Policy 13 Community Facilities and Open Space. - 12.
-If the Council has not spent the contribution within 10 years of receipt the payment will be returned to the developer. - 13.
+The outcome of such decision(s) or interventions do not prejudice the need for possible developer contributions - 12.
+Contributions towards acute or specialist healthcare provision would only be sought in circumstances where the development affects such provision physically and where the principle of the development meets Policy 13 Community Facilities and Open Space. - 13.
+If the Council or Health Board has not spent the contribution within 10 years of receipt the payment will be returned to the developer. - 14.
 The costs per housing unit or residential care bed has been calculated using the calculations below: